-When $f_i(\bx)$ is non-convex, e.g., the loss function used in training a deep neural network, (\ref{eqn:P2}) is non-convex in terms of $\bx$ but is concave in $\by$.
-Besides deep neural networks, non-convex loss functions also arise in robust learning~\citep{loh2017,DBLP:journals/corr/abs-1805-07880}, when there exist outliers in data or data follows heavy-tailed distribution.
-For example, \citet{DBLP:journals/corr/abs-1805-07880} studied learning with non-convex truncated loss $f(\bx; \mathbf a, b)=\phi_\alpha(\ell(\bx; \mathbf a, b))$, where $\mathbf a\in\R^d$ denotes the feature vector of an example, $b$ denotes its corresponding output, $\ell(\bx; \mathbf a, b)$ denotes a convex loss function and $\phi_\alpha(\cdot)$ denotes a truncation function (e.g., $\phi_\alpha(s) =\alpha \log(1+s/\alpha), \alpha>0$).
-Although the algorithms for solving~(\ref{eqn:P2}) with convex losses have been developed~\citep{DBLP:conf/nips/NamkoongD16}, the algorithms for non-convex losses are still under-explored.

-{\bf Learning with non-decomposable loss.} Problem \eqref{eqn:P1} also covers some models with non-decomposable loss where the objective cannot be represented as a summation of the losses over the training set.
+{\bf Learning with non-decomposable loss.} Problem \eqref{eqn:P1} also covers some models where the objective function cannot be represented as a summation of the losses over a training set.
 One example is minimizing {\it the sum of top-$k$ losses}~\citep{DBLP:conf/nips/FanLYH17,DBLP:conf/nips/DekelS06}: